-The analysis of Suunto Spartan Sport Wrist HR Baro (and the new year) serves to release a new format that I want to start using from now on.
+The review of the Suunto Spartan Sport Wrist HR Baro (and the new year) serves to debut a new format that I want to start using from now on.
 More condensed and direct, to tell you the same thing but in a faster way.
-Clearly time is the key factor, because if I write three times more I have to spend much more time on each test and it is something that I lack enormously.
-There are also other reasons, such as "mental health" (sometimes I end up writing about the same thing over and over again).
-But the most important is for you, I will try to make it shorter and more concise so as not to bore you, because I'm sure you are not over time either.
+Clearly time is the fundamental factor, because if I write three times more I have to dedicate much more time to each test and that is something I lack enormously.
+There are other reasons too, such as "mental health" (sometimes I end up writing about the same thing over and over again).
+But the most important one is for you, I will try to make it shorter and more concise so as not to bore you, because I'm sure you are not short of time either.

 Even more so as in this case, when the Suunto Spartan Sport Wrist HR Baro (from now on Spartan Baro, to finish sooner) can be defined very quickly.
 This is a new model in the Spartan range that combines the best of the Spartan Ultra and the Spartan Sport.
 There are no specific functions in this model that are not present in other models of the range.
 In spite of that I think that this Spartan Baro is the most balanced model of the whole range.

 You'll tell me what you think about the new format in the comments, for the moment we'll know all the details of the latest Suunto model, the Spartan Sport Wrist HR Baro.